Zenitugo/AltSchool-LiveClass-ProjectAssignment/documentation.md

 ## STEP 1: VAGRANTFILE

 The vagrant file was created with `vagrant init` command.
-In the file I created a virtual instance named master and slave.
+In the file I created two virtual instance named master and slave.
-I also added some configuration to make it work properly, such as setting up hostname, specifying  a private Ip address **(192.168.56.106 for master and 192.168.56.107 for slave)** and a base box for the VM and also including some commands to run while the shell is being provisioned.
+I also added some configuration to make it work properly, such as setting up hostname, specifying  a private Ip address **(192.168.56.106 for master and 192.168.56.107 for slave)** and a base box**(ubuntu/focal64)** for the VM and also including some commands to run while the shell is being provisioned.
+This commands includes:

+- installing `sshpass` to allow to run SSH using the keyboard-interactive password authentication mode, but in a non-interactive way.

+- installing `avahi-daemon` and `libnss-mdns`: avahi-daemon was installed to let the master and slave machine find and communicate with each other easily since they are on the same network **(192.168.56.1/24)** while `libnss-mdns` was installed because it can translate user names into ip address.
+This is because if I ssh into vagrant@slave, it will know ther sever I am trying to reach and bring it up.

+- Also `apt update` and `apt upgrade was done`

 ## STEP 2: machines.sh

-This script contains the commands for the installation of LAMP STACK for the Virtual machine instances.
+This script contains the commands for the installation of LAMP STACK for the Virtual machine instances **(master and slave)**.

+This means I installed:
+- Apache2 web server.
+- MySQL database
+- PHP and its dependencies.
+- Enabling modules
+- Restarting apche

-It also contains the User management details of the master VM instance
+**It also contains the User management details of the master VM instance**

 - A user called altschool was created